 The Amicus Cook Set

 The two-pot cook set is the perfect size for a solo backpacker and the main, large pot, has a 1,000ml capacity, which means that you can technically boil four cups of water.
-In practice, I typically avoid filling the pot all the way up to the top to allow for better balance on the stove and a quicker boiling time.
+In practice, I typically avoid filling the pot all the way up to the top to allow for better balance on the stove and a faster boiling time.
 The stove brings two cups of water to a rapid, rolling boil in less than two minutes while boiling four cups can take nearly five minutes when the stove is turned up full blast; all times dependent on the conditions and the altitude, in this case, it was 1,000 feet.
 With a 3-minute boil, I am easily able to make enough hot water to hydrate a two-cup backpacker meal and make a hot drink to enjoy while I wait for dinner.

 It is possible to use this cooking system between two people without significantly increasing the number of times you need to boil water.
 When backpacking with my wife, we generally boil water for a morning cup of coffee and then boil another pot for oatmeal or a packaged meal.
 On average, we boil water 2-3 times in the morning and the same at night and use about 8oz of fuel on a 4-day trip.